cecid/hermes-docs/docs/source/web_service_communication.rst

 **-- SOAP Response Message --**

-The element <messageList> in the SOAP Body is using the namespace URI http://service.as2.edi.cecid.hku.hk/.
+The element :code:`<messageList>` in the SOAP Body is using the namespace URI http://service.as2.edi.cecid.hku.hk/.

 A sample SOAP response for the Message History Web Service is shown below: